 Get the preparation you need to apply for entry into the New Zealand Armed Forces.
 Embark on a career where staying fit, travelling the world, meeting new people, and enjoying new experiences, is all part of the job!

-The Future Skills Armed Forces Preparation programme offers zero fees for 16-19 year-olds, as part of the Youth Guarantee Programme.
+The Future Skills Armed Forces Preparation programme offers zero fees for 16 year olds and above.
 You will undergo physical fitness training and prepare for the aptitude test.
 This programme provides a core of English and Mathematics.
 You will also learn group and interpersonal skills, and basic computing.